 The global corporate sector’s increasing appetite for international travel is also helping to fuel the travel industry bounce-back, despite a backdrop of rising fuel prices, growing inflation and geopolitical unrest in Ukraine.
 Travel supply chain disruption and increasing costs are also adding pressure for airline, hotel and car rental operators who are under the pump from increased demand.

-Additionally, it’s predicted that the northern hemisphere summer will see a surge of people traveling again as restrictions are totally removed.
+Additionally, it’s predicted that the northern hemisphere summer will see a surge of people travelling again as restrictions are totally removed.
 This will make it easier for corporates to travel again.
 Expect flights during this period to be jam packed!

-The upshot for corporate travel programs?
+The upshot for corporate travel programmes?

 - Rising accommodation rates across most regions and international airfares on some key corporate routes means business may be focusing on cost containment in the back-half of 2022.

 - TMC innovation has also taken a new turn during the pandemic.
-COVID-19 has placed more emphasis on omnichannel technology to facilitate more efficient processes for trip approvals, push alerts and communication to better support travelers throughout their journeys.
+COVID-19 has placed more emphasis on omnichannel technology to facilitate more efficient processes for trip approvals, push alerts and communication to better support travellers throughout their journeys.

 Innovation is starting to play out in a different way,” FCM Consulting General Manager, Felicity Burke said.
-“TMCs are bringing greater efficiencies to the travel experience, so we’re seeing that once employees resume traveling again, they need to have mobile phone global roaming on, they need to have push alerts enabled and travel communication for country border and health alerts easily accessible.
+“TMCs are bringing greater efficiencies to the travel experience, so we’re seeing that once employees resume travelling again, they need to have mobile phone global roaming on, they need to have push alerts enabled and travel communication for country border and health alerts easily accessible.
 These are all additional aspects to the travel experience that weren’t necessarily a hot focus for all companies pre-COVID.

 FCM Consulting Global Snapshot